25 Gift Ideas For Seniors (All Under $25)

-Finding a wonderful gift for your older adult that’s also affordable, useful, and enjoyable isn’t easy.
-That’s why we’ve rounded up our favorite 25 senior gift ideas under $25.
+Finding excellent gift ideas for seniors that are both affordable and enjoyable can be challenging.
+That’s why we’ve rounded up our top 25 gift ideas for seniors, for under $25.

 These suggestions vary from products for more independent older adults to gifts for seniors with dementia or greater care needs.